-Claire has received fellowships and awards from the American Public Health Association, the Centers for Disease Control and Prevention, the McGovern Center for Humanities and Ethics, the National Endowment for the Humanities, the National Institutes of Health Office of History, and the National Film Preservation Foundation, among others.
+I’ve received fellowships and awards from the American Public Health Association, the Centers for Disease Control and Prevention, the McGovern Center for Humanities and Ethics, the National Endowment for the Humanities, and the National Institutes of Health Office of History, among others.

 I earned dual graduate degrees in the history of medicine and behavioral science from Emory University’s Graduate Institute of Liberal Arts and Rollins School of Public Health.
 I’m an assistant professor of Behavioral Science at the University of Kentucky with secondary appointments in the Department of History and the Program for Bioethics.

 I live with my family in Lexington, Kentucky and can be reached at clairedclark [at] protonmail dot com

 I’m an assistant professor of Behavioral Science at the University of Kentucky and am secondarily appointed in the Department of History and the Program for Bioethics.